Social Media Listening Coupled with Action – the Key to Positive Change

 4. What’s your favorite example/use case of ROI in social media listening?

-Still my favorite one is from years ago, before “social media” as we know it now existed.
+Still, my favorite one is from years ago, before “social media” as we know it now existed.
 I was working with some agricultural journalists, who interacted with their industry online through a forum.
 The way that they listened, found the questions the farmers needed answering during an outbreak of foot and mouth, and then turned that around into site content, customer engagement and brand loyalty – by providing exactly what was needed – still inspires me today.
 It’s a shame that as the tools have gotten easier to use, people haven’t taken the opportunity to push the boundaries of the idea of doing business closely with their customers in the way they did.

 5. What do you feel are the biggest challenges with social media listening solutions right now, and what would you love to see as the next big innovation(s) in listening?

-Scaling is the big one, with true commitment to making the business social close on its heels.
+Scaling is the big one, with a true commitment to making the business social close on its heels.
 Scaling – well, that needs better tools for distributing the task around the business rather than dumping an increasing need on a specialized social media team.
 But the innovation I really want to see is listening being translated into actual action.
-When our internet connection was accidentally disconnected earlier in the year, BT’s social media team responded to my complaints sympathetically and quickly, but weren’t able to do anything to fix the problem at the time.
+When our internet connection was accidentally disconnected earlier in the year, BT’s social media team responded to my complaints sympathetically and quickly but weren’t able to do anything to fix the problem at the time.
 Listening coupled with the ability to change things is critical to make this a successful part of the business.
 And we need to start thinking about social interaction in a different way to make that work.

 Thanks very much for talking to us, Adam!